Former Russian Defence Ministry official charged with fraud

 RIA reported two others have been arrested in the investigation.

-Russia’s Defence Ministry channels billions of dollars every year through the country’s arms industry, the world’s second-largest defense exporter.
+Russia’s Defence Ministry channels billions of dollars every year through the country’s arms industry, the world’s second-largest defence exporter.